vishnugopal/clojure-tmbundle/README.markdown

 An update script will :

-* Get Clojure and Clojure-contrib from sourceforge.
+* Get Clojure and Clojure-contrib from GoogleCode.
 * Get library for generating off-line documentation from github.
 * Build Clojure and documentation.